apache/hertzbeat/hip/README.md

 ### When is a HIP required?

-* Any new feature for HertzBeat (Example: New Monitor Protocol)
+* Major new feature for HertzBeat (Example: support metrics push gateway, support logs monitoring)
-* Any change to the wire protocol APIs
+* Major change to the wire protocol APIs
-* Any large code change that will touch multiple components
+* Large code change that will touch multiple components
-* Any change to the configuration

 ### When is a HIP *not* required?